ionic-team/stencil-site/src/docs/introduction/upgrading-to-stencil-three.md

 ## Framework Integration Output Targets

+### Using `includeImportCustomElements`

 The addition of [customElementsExportBehavior](#add-customelementsexportbehavior-to-control-export-behavior) option on `dist-custom-elements` can also have an impact on the
 [Stencil framework integrations output targets](/docs/overview) if they are configured to use the output from `dist-custom-elements` (i.e. setting
 `includeImportCustomElements: true`).
 If problems are noticed with the generated import statements in the component proxy files, setting
 `customElementsExportBehavior: 'single-export-module'` in the framework output target config should result in the same behavior as in Stencil V2.
-For example, the Angular framework integration output target would have a config like:
+For example, a project using the Angular framework integration output target would have a config like:

 ```ts
 // stencil.config.ts